 Does your skin feel like the picture above?
 If you have eczema, then you know exactly what I'm talking about!
 Eczema is no fun.
 Believe me, I know.
-I've suffered from eczema since high school and it took me years to understand that it was triggered by the foods I ate and my environment, and that creams don't address the root cause of the problem.
+I've suffered from eczema since high school and it took me years to understand that it was triggered by the foods I ate, my environment, and that creams don't address the root cause of the problem.

 Because eczema can be caused by a variety of factors, and everyone's body is unique, it's so important to take the time to learn your triggers.
 While it's different for everyone, here are some the most common ones I've come across:

 - Food Allergies.
 Gluten, dairy, and soy are typically the culprits, but the best way to truly know if foods are triggering your eczema is by keeping a food journal and removing questionable foods from your diet for at least two weeks.
 For me, eczema patches that I had for years began clearing after a month of eliminating gluten from my diet.
 For tips on how to start a food journal, click here.

 - Harsh Chemicals in Skincare Products + Detergents.
 Detergents are often filled with chemicals and fragrances that are not only bad for our health, but are also especially harsh on already dry skin.
 For skincare, it's important to steer clear of mineral oil (made from petroleum), alcohol-based cleansers and creams, and petroleum (i.e., Vaseline), to name a few, as these are all astringents, meaning they'll dehydrate your skin!
 Petroleum is not water soluble and actually repels water, so while it appears like your skin is getting better, it's super drying in the long run.
 It also creates a barrier on the skin, making it tough for it to breathe.
 Not to mention, it's a byproduct of oil so it's not eco-friendly and is often contaminated with chemicals.
 Yuck!